Helping a Friend with Anxiety

 Gently Challenge Their Thoughts

-There might come a time when some gentle challenging can help your friend change their perception of a situation – without invalidating their anxiety.
+There might come a time when some gentle challenge can help your friend change their perception of a situation – without invalidating their anxiety.

 For example, if they’re worried they’re going to perform poorly in their work presentation, remind them of past successes when they’ve done well.
 Ask them what the evidence is that their negative thought or fear is true and if there’s a more positive, realistic way to look at the situation.